A character's age isn't always easily apparent. There's "youngin's" who are Older than They Look

 - JoJo's Bizarre Adventure appears to take place in a strange alternate reality wherein twelve-year-old boys look like they're twenty.◊

 - The main protagonist of Only Yesterday looks 40-50 years old sometimes, because of the lines on her face and her homeliness.
 This is to emphasize her Christmas Cake status.
-The characters' actual age?
+Her actual age?
 28 years old.

 - Fresh Pretty Cure!: Due to trying to expand the audience range, the art style is given a mild Hotter and Sexier, with more mature looks and visible breasts (but not that big).
 However, late on the series, it is stated by a supercomputer that the original trio, Love, Miki and Inori... are 14 years old.